 Antibodies: Proteins in the blood produced reaction to foreign substances, such as bacteria and viruses that cause infection or foreign blood proteins, like Rh.

-Chorionic Villus Sampling (CVS): A procedure in which a small sample of cells is taken from the placenta and tested.
+Chorionic villus sampling (CVS): A procedure in which a small sample of cells is taken from the placenta and tested.

-Ectopic Pregnancy: A pregnancy in which the fertilized egg begins to grow in a place other than inside the uterus, usually in one of the fallopian tubes.
+Ectopic pregnancy: A pregnancy in which the fertilized egg begins to grow in a place other than inside the uterus, usually in one of the fallopian tubes.

 Fetus: The developing organism in the uterus from the ninth week of pregnancy until the end of pregnancy.